PowerShell scripting in Analysis Services

 Limited support.
 You can use HTTP connections and the SQLAS provider to view instance and database information.

 However, using the cmdlets is not supported.
-You must not use Analysis Services PowerShell to backup and restore in-memory Power Pivot database, nor should you add or remove roles, process data, or run arbitrary XMLA script.
+You can't use Analysis Services PowerShell to backup and restore an in-memory Power Pivot database, nor should you add or remove roles, process data, or run arbitrary XMLA script.